dfelinto/blender-manual/render/camera.rst

 .. admonition:: Note
    :class: note

    Remember that the active "camera" might be any kind of object.
-So these actions can be used e.g. to position and aim a lamp…
+So these actions can be used e.g. to position and aim a lamp...

 Move active camera to view